zzh8829/yolov3-tf2/README.md

-# YoloV3 Implemented in Tensorflow 2.0
+# YoloV3 Implemented in TensorFlow 2.0

-This repo provides a clean implementation of YoloV3 in Tensorflow 2.0 using all the best practices.
+This repo provides a clean implementation of YoloV3 in TensorFlow 2.0 using all the best practices.

 ## Key Features

-- [x] Tensorflow 2.0
+- [x] TensorFlow 2.0
 - [x] `yolov3` with pre-trained Weights
 - [x] `yolov3-tiny` with pre-trained Weights
 - [x] Inference example